hpc-carpentry/hpc-shell/_episodes/03-files.md

 ```
 {: .output}

+By default, `cat` prints out the content of the given file.
-Although `cat` may not seem like an intuitive command with which to open files, it stands for
+Although `cat` may not seem like an intuitive command with which to read files, it stands for
-"concatenate"- giving it multiple arguments will print out one file followed by the contents of the
+"concatenate".
+Giving it multiple file names will print out the contents of the input files in the order
-next, and so on.
+specified in the `cat`'s invocation.
+For example,

 ```
 $ cat draft.txt draft.txt